Hiram Monserrate: 2010 State Assembly election

 Monserrate filed petitions with the Board of Elections to be entered in the Democratic primary to fill the 39th Assembly District seat (Jackson Heights-Corona) vacated by Jose Peralta following his election to the State Senate.
 The Queens County Democratic Party endorsed community activist Francisco Moya for the seat.
 On September 14, 2010, Moya defeated Monserrate in the Democratic primary, 2,711 votes to 1,358 votes.

 2016 Democratic District Leader election

-In June 2016, following his release from federal prison, Monserrate attempted his third political comeback by seeking the unpaid elected position of Democratic District Leader for the 35th District in Corona and East Elmhurst.
+In June 2016, following his release from federal prison for mail fraud and mail fraud conspiracy, Monserrate attempted his third political comeback by seeking the unpaid elected position of Democratic District Leader for the 35th District in Corona and East Elmhurst.
 Monserrate ran against Democratic incumbent and community volunteer George R. Dixon.
 Despite having struggled to meet court-ordered financial obligations, Monserrate opened a campaign office and hired paid staffers.
 On September 13, 2016, Monserrate lost his bid for district leader by 57 votes.